Planning a Sydney to Canberra road trip? Great choice! But which way will you go?

 The Crooked River Restaurant offers Modern Australian cuisine inspired by locally grown produce with vegetarian and gluten-free options.

-Distance from Gerringong to Gerroa is 4.4 km with an average driving time of 10 minutes.
+The distance from Gerringong to Gerroa is 4.4 km with an average driving time of 10 minutes.

 Gerroa is a seaside town located on 7 Mile Beach.
 Back in the 60s, Gerroa was home to many retreats run by the Christian Brothers.
 Today Gerroa is popular for its beach and fishing.